b-tupiti/sinu-admission-portal/README.md

 | `id`      | `string` | **Required**. id of application in draft |

 Returns application if it is in DRAFT and belongs to authenticated user.

+## Roadmap

+- Separate Frontend with React and Next.js

+- Convert current App to Django Rest APIs that works with the Frontend